 - -The running jobs belonging to the task graph to be discarded are immediately removed from the processors they run onto.
-These jobs are eliminated from the system, i.e. their execution is never resumed and all resources that they occupy (locks, memory, process control blocks, file control blocks, etc.) are freed. - -The ready-to-run and blocked-on-I/O jobs belonging to the task graph to be discarded are immediately removed from the ready-to-run and waiting-on-I/O queues of the scheduler.
+These jobs are eliminated from the system, i.e., their execution is never resumed and all resources that they occupy (locks, memory, process control blocks, file control blocks, etc.) are freed. - -The ready-to-run and blocked-on-I/O jobs belonging to the task graph to be discarded are immediately removed from the ready-to-run and waiting-on-I/O queues of the scheduler.
 They are also eliminated from the system.

-In the common case of more than one task mapped on the same processor, a scheduler selects the next task to run based on the priority associated to the task off-line.
-Due to complexity reasons when dealing with the analysis of systems with stochastic task execution times, we impose that task execution is non-preemptive.
+In the common case of more than one task mapped on the same processor, a scheduler selects the next task to run based on the priority associated to the task off line.
+Because of complexity reasons when dealing with the analysis of systems with stochastic task execution times, we impose that task execution is nonpreemptive.
 To circumvent such limitation, the designer may define preemption points for a task.
 The task is decomposed at these points into subtasks.
 The task execution may then be preempted at the preemption points.

-3.5 Problem formulation
+3.5 Problem Formulation

 The problem addressed in this paper is formulated as follows.

 The problem input consists of

-- -The set of processing elements PE, the set of buses B, and their connection to processors, - -The set of task graphs $\Gamma$ , - -The set of task periods $\Pi_T$ and the set of task graph periods $\Pi{\Gamma}$ , - -The set of task deadlines $\Delta_T$ and of task graph deadlines $\Delta{\Gamma}$ , - -The set $PE{\tau}$ of allowed mappings of $\tau$ for all tasks $\tau \in T$ , - -The set of execution time probability density functions corresponding to each processing element $p \in PE{\tau}$ for each task $\tau$ , - -The set of communication time probability density functions corresponding to each bus $b \in PE{\chi}$ for each communication task $\chi$ , - -The set of task deadline miss thresholds $\Theta_T$ and the set of task graph deadline miss thresholds $\Theta{\Gamma}$ , and - -The set of tasks and task graphs that are designated as being critical.
+- -The set of processing elements PE, the set of buses B, and their connection to processors, - -The set of task graphs $\Gamma$ , - -The set of task periods $\Pi_T$ and the set of task graph periods $\Pi{\Gamma}$ , - -The set of task deadlines $\Delta_T$ and of task graph deadlines $\Delta{\Gamma}$ , - -The set $PE{\tau}$ of allowed mappings of $\tau$ for all tasks $\tau \in T$ ,